lutzfischer/xiFDR/README.md

 The "steps" controls how many steps of the grid search per parameter.
 The "between" box ensures that boosting is performed to maximise the number of heteromeric residue pairs/PPIs etc. passing FDR rather than the overall number.
 This is recommended for searches where the goal is to produce a protein-protein interaction network and where large numbers of heteromeric crosslinks are available.

 We recommend leaving boosting on and selecting "between" if desired.
 For experiments with MS-cleavable crosslinkers, we suggest boosting on minimum peptide stubs and minimum peptide doublets.

+FDR calculations with boosting enabled can take some minutes to conclude.

 ### FDR suggestions & common mistakes